 - Avoid eating onion or garlic just before the kiss.
 If you have consumed any of these, use a mint or mouth spray.
 A stinky mouth will turn off your partner, even if you are the best kisser in the world.

 - Consent is critical in physical intimacy.
 Don’t touch your date without their explicit permission.
 Keep your hands on the face, neck, or shoulders while you kiss.
+It will help bolster loyalty and mutual respect.

 2. Second Base